paluh/purescript-son-of-a-j/README.md

 Currently supported types are: `Number`, `String`, `Int`, `Boolean`, `Record`, `Variant`, `Array`, `Null` (defined internally) and `newtype` (with `Newtype` instance) around any serializable type.

+To use this lib user don't have to provide any instances at all.

+## Limitations

+This libary is not extensible by design as we want to support any `newtype` serialization out of the box.
+In other words our instance chain is closed by fully polymorphic instance for `Newtype` case.

 ## Usage

 ### API